szbela87/imp_autoencoder/README.md

 All the outputs will be created in the outputs directory.

 # Evaluation
 Copy the `eval.py` file to the appropriate output directory.
 Then run it in that directory according to the model parameters found there.
-Here are two examples:
+Here are two examples for `(7;64;16)-v0` model:

 ```
 python eval.py --family v0 --hidden_layer_num 7 --start_layer 64 --latent_num 16 --input_num 8 > results.txt